MarsUniversity/ece387-robotics/website/block_1_basics/lab/lab1.md

 they already have more experience with python than EE's do.
 CompE's should only take over if time is running out in the lab**

+## Authorized Resources

+You may only get help within your group or from the instructor.
+Do not talk to other groups or other cadets about this lab.

 ## Setup a Jupyter Notebook

 You will use a Jupyter notebook for this lab.
 From the command line, start the